-This is personalized behavior and nutrition support for reactive, sensitive, and difficult-to-settle dogs — and the dog parents who love them.
-Rather than focusing on obedience alone, this work looks at the whole picture: behavior, nervous system regulation, environment, enrichment, and what's happening inside the body.
+This is personalized behavior and nutrition support for reactive, sensitive, and difficult-to-settle dogs and the people who love them.

 This work is built on the belief that: